-This style simply changes the text color and increases the size of the h2 tag and adds a little bit of space below it.
-If you view the file in a web browser, you'll see that the h2 tags in the main column and the one h2 tag in the right sidebar now look alike.
+This style simply changes the text color and increases the size of the tag and adds a little bit of space below it.
+If you view the file in a web browser, you'll see that the tags in the main column and the one tag in the right sidebar now look alike.

-Next, you'll create a style to just format the second-level headlines in the main column.
+Next, you'll create a style to format just the second-level headlines in the main column.

-Return to your web page editor and the styles.css file, click directly after the end of the new tag style, and press Enter (Return) to create an empty line.
+2. Return to your web page editor and the styles.css file.
+Click directly after the end of the new tag style, and then press Enter to create an empty line.
 Add the following style: